v3l0c1r4pt0r/cc-factory/README.md

 This repository provides Docker containers that allows to build very specific GCC-LINUX-LIBC toolchain in reproducible manner.
 You don't see anything here, because it is organised into branches.
-Each branch is separate triplet, usually with very specific version of each component.
+Each branch is separate triplet of compiler, OS and standard library, usually with very specific version of each component.

 Main purpose from developing this repository is to allow to recreate toolchains for systems that did not provide public SDKs.
-By the way it should also work decemtly in providing latest compilers for any architecture one would like.
+By the way it should also work decently in providing latest compilers for any architecture one would like.

 ## Table of contents